ibm-cloud-docs/discovery-data/faqs.md

 {: #faq-integrate}
 {: faq}

 You can integrate {{site.data.keyword.discoveryshort}} and {{site.data.keyword.conversationshort}} to make information that is stored in external data sources available to a virtual assistant.
 Create a *Conversational Search* project in {{site.data.keyword.discoveryshort}}, and then add the data sources that you want to make available to it.
 Next, create a *search skill* in {{site.data.keyword.conversationshort}}, and connect it to your {{site.data.keyword.discoveryshort}} project and collection.
-For more information, see [Conversational Search](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-projects#conversational).
+For more information, see the [Getting answers from existing help content](/docs/discovery-data?topic=discovery-data-tutorial-convo) tutorial.

+## How does Watson Discovery access my data?
+{: #faq-connectors}
+{: faq}

+{{site.data.keyword.discoveryshort}} has built-in connectors that can crawl various data sources, including websites, IBM Cloud Object Storage, Box, Microsoft SharePoint, and Salesforce sites.
+It even has support for you to build custom connectors.
+You can schedule crawls so that as the source data changes, Discovery picks up the latest version automatically.
+For more information, see [Creating collections](/docs/discovery-data?topic=discovery-data-collections)

 ## Can I upload documents?
 {: #faq-uploaddocs}